 Mere stupidity does not account for the proposal, however.
 The President of South Africa, Cyril Ramaphosa, is certainly not stupid.
 An explanation has to be sought elsewhere: and, as usual, it is to be found in sectional interest.

 I happened to be in South Africa at the time of the unbanning of the African National Congress, which would obviously form the next government.
 I met some prominent members of the party, and I had a very strong impression that they were positioning themselves much as the Russian oligarchs – former apparatchiks – positioned themselves.
 Gone was the ANC’s belief in a command economy (it could no longer count on Soviet economic support as it once had).
 Now it was more a question of the division of the spoils in a corporatist state.
 The ANC leadership had learned a lot from the Afrikaner nationalists whom they were about to replace and they would set about disproportionate self-enrichment under cover of the rhetoric of dramatic change after an oppressive past.

 The ANC’s flagging popularity as the dramatic change for the better, except for the elite in South Africa, has failed to materialise requires (as it required in Zimbabwe) a revivification of the party.
 There is now no realistic possibility or likelihood of rapid change for the better for most of the population; the task is to ensure the continued loyalty of the political class.
 There is no better way of doing this than by arrogating huge powers of patronage, both to confer and to confiscate property.
 Again, this can all be done under cover of the rhetoric of resentment; and the policy will be disastrous only if its aim is the betterment of the lot of the population.
 If its aim is the consolidation of power, at least for a time, it makes perfect sense.

-The abstract question of the primacy of politics or politics still agitates the minds of intellectuals.
+The abstract question of the primacy of politics or economics still agitates the minds of intellectuals.
 They probably cannot ever be entirely separated; but at least in this instance, politics comes first.